 The battery-powered and portable MedStar interface device collects physiological data from off-the-shelf instruments regularly used at home by chronic-disease patients with high blood pressure, diabetes, congestive heart failure, or respiratory conditions.
 These devices include weight scales, blood pressure cuffs, and glucose monitors.
 The MedStar device then securely transmits the data over a standard telephone line to the Cybernet Medical collection server, located at a hospital or a disease management company’s facility, for retrieval and analysis.
 The process enables a health care team to immediately note changes in a patient’s condition and make appropriate action recommendations — resulting in fewer patient interventions and emergency hospitalizations.

 Measuring 10 square inches and weighing less than a pound, the patient-friendly MedStar device is small and light and operates on standard AA batteries.
-Since a patient does not need a personal computer or Internet access to transmit MedStar’s collected data, the device can be immediately deployed by disease management organizations regardless of patient demographics.
+Since a patient does not need a personal computer or Internet access to transmit MedStar’s collected data, the device can be immediately deployed by disease management organizations regardless of

 Where it Stands